benbaptist/minecraft-wrapper/stable-plugins/regions/README.md

 admin
 ```

-run the following command to load the files into the wrapper permission
+From in-game, run the following command to load the files into the wrapper's
-system:<br><br>
+permission system:<br><br>
 ```
 /loadgr
 ```